guidebrida/projeto-java-com-spring-e-angulasjs/README.md

 # Materials Maintenance System

-This work was done during my internship at Betha Sistemas, which is why the code is not divided between backend and frontend.
+This project was developed to manage and maintain various materials efficiently, utilizing both backend and frontend technologies in a single codebase.

 ## Table of Contents

-The Materials Maintenance System is designed to manage and maintain various materials efficiently.
-This project was developed during my internship at Betha Sistemas, utilizing both backend and frontend technologies in a single codebase.
+The Materials Maintenance System integrates backend and frontend technologies, with both layers combined in one codebase due to the use of an older architecture.

 ## Technologies Used